robocat/catacademy.dk/index.md

 </a>

 [Vladimir Keleshev](https://twitter.com/keleshev) is a software developer at Robocat.
-He worked on back-ends of a few online games, such as [Gameglobe](http://gameglobe.com/) and [Wordbase](http://www.wordbaseapp.com/).
+He worked on back-ends of online games, such as [Gameglobe](http://gameglobe.com/) and [Wordbase](http://www.wordbaseapp.com/).
 He also authored some open-source projects, such as